matiaspakua/tech.notes.io/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md

 ## How Do Spot Instances Work?

-You can launch a spot instance using the AWS API or in the AWS console.
-Once you set up the key components of launching a spot instance, you’ll need to bid on an instance.
-You can bid what price you’d like to pay for the launch of a virtual machine.
-It could be up to 90% off, so it’s a huge savings.
-The key components of launching a spot instance are the size of the virtual machine, the security group, and the rules in the SSH key PEM file.
-The security group is important because it determines which port you can talk to when you launch the machine.
+ - The key components of launching a spot instance are the <mark style="background: #FFF3A3A6;">size</mark> of the virtual machine, the <mark style="background: #FFF3A3A6;">security group</mark>, and the <mark style="background: #FFF3A3A6;">rules in the SSH</mark> key PEM file.
+ - The security group is important because it determines which port you can talk to when you launch the machine.
 Another component of the SSH mechanism is that you’ll have to use a PEM file and this will be the SSH key that will allow you to connect to that spot instance.
-Finally, if you wanted to do a separate API call, you would have to assign a role to the spot instance so that it had the ability to make those connections.
+ - Finally, if you wanted to do a separate API call, you would have to assign a role to the spot instance so that it had the ability to make those connections.

 ![](../../images/spot_instance.png)